ExtolsSuperSauce/Noiduttu-Raketti/README.md

 # 2025 Noita Mod Jam.

 ## Theme Space and Corruption.
-Made by Extol and Evaisa
+Made by Extol, Evaisa, and absent_friend

 TODO: